aappddeevv/scalajs-reaction/website/scalajs-reaction/docs/datainterop.md

 }
 ```

-does not communicate that it can be null explicitly as in typescript.
-Perhaps, a
+does not communicate that it can be null but we know scala allows this.

+Perhaps we should use
 `var field1: String|Null`.
 There's nothing wrong with that except scala already
-defines that String to be potentially null so why go through the hassle!
+defines that String to be potentially null so why go through the hassle?
+See below why we might want to be that explicit.

 If you see a trait with just a plain String and you want an Option just wrap it
 just like in, `Option(field1)` since Option translates null to None in plain
 scala to begin with.

 ## Scala -> JS

-The story is a bit easier on he Scala -> JS connection.
+The story is a bit easier on the Scala -> JS connection.
 You generally need this
 when stuffing data into a data structured destined for the js side of the world.

 * Have (a: Option[T]):